 Also, we supply essential everyday items to improve your quality of life as well as the hard of hearing necessities needed to maintain an independent lifestyle.
 This includes:

 - Invisible hearing aids

 - Extra loud alarm clocks

 We believe you'd also be keen to explore: Wireless TV Headphones For The Hard Of Hearing

 Why Don't Bluetooth Hearing Aids Exist?

 This one is down to power.

 Hearing aid batteries are not solely powerful enough to offer an adequate or substantial Bluetooth service.
-Whilst they more than do the job for the most powerful hearing aids with the latest features, they are unable to accommodate for a full implementation of Bluetooth.
+They more than do the job for the most powerful hearing aids with the latest features.
+Unfortunately, they are unable to accommodate for a full implementation of Bluetooth.

 We are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, and information resources to help improve the quality of life for the hard of hearing.

 - Accessories such as earplugs,